csdcorp/speech_to_text/README.md

 ## Recent Updates

-The 1.2.0 version uses the new Flutter 1.12.x plugin APIs, although it may work with older with older versions of Flutter it is not guaranteed.
+The 2.0.0 version uses the new Flutter 1.12.x plugin APIs, although it may work with older with older versions of Flutter it is not guaranteed.
+It also blocks duplicate notifications on some Android versions, if you feel you have missed an `onResult` notification please post an issue.
+See the change log for more details.

 The 1.0.0 version adds the ability to automatically cancel listening on a permanent error.
 This is a new parameter on the `listen` method, defaulted to false for backward